Israel, South Korea forge free trade deal

-JERUSALEM, Aug 21 (Reuters) - Israel and South Korea concluded negotiations on a free trade agreement on Wednesday.
+JERUSALEM (Reuters) - Israel and South Korea concluded three years of negotiations on a free trade agreement on Wednesday, hoping to build on a more than 15% jump in bilateral trade last year to $2.5 billion.

-Bilateral trade between the two countries rose more than 15% in 2018 to $2.5 billion and the deal, which still needs final ratification, is expected to boost that further.
+Israeli Prime Minister Benjamin Netanyahu hailed the agreement, Israel’s first with an Asian country, and praised South Korea as a “global leader, a vibrant, advanced economy”.

+“Our partnership will do tremendous good for both our economies,” he said during a meeting with South Korean Trade Minister Yoo Myung-hee.

 Under the deal, more than 95% of Israeli exports will be exempt from customs duties while importers and consumers will save some 100 million shekels ($28 million) a year, the Economy Ministry said.